 Big Brands Have Used Big Data Analytics Services and How

 Big Data services are being provided to carry out the process of gathering, categorizing, and converting the huge sets of meaningless data into meaningful insights benefitting businesses with data-driven strategies.
 Big data also helps in unveiling the hidden patterns, correlations, consumer behavior, and market trends.
-Today, organizations have realized the importance of big data service and how it can turn a lead into revenue generating business.
+Today, organizations have realized the importance of big data service and how it can turn a lead into a revenue-generating business.

 The Coca Cola Case- Accentuated Customer Acquisition and Retention